108 2nd St SW . Charlottesville VA . (434) 296-7687

 Why Revolutionary Soup?

 Revolutionary Soup is deceptively named.
 Sure, you can find great soups at the popular counter-service joint on The Downtown Mall.
-But, there is so much more.
-In fact, we’ve long thought it might just as appropriately be called Revolutionary Sandwiches.
+But, there is much more.
+In fact, it might just as appropriately be called Revolutionary Sandwiches.

 The building blocks for Revolutionary Soup’s sandwiches, salads, and soups are sourced locally, with delicious results.
 Wines and beers are well-chosen, too – a plus for those who enjoy an adult beverage with lunch.
-And though, while Rev Soup is most popular at lunch, it is a sneaky-good dinner option as well.
+And while Rev Soup is most popular at lunch, it is a sneaky-good dinner option as well.
 Healthy, affordable, and delicious.
 After work, why go home and cook, when you can pick up a thoughtfully conceived and prepared soup, salad, or sandwich?
 We score big points at home when we walk in the door with a couple of creative salads or a few pints of Lamb Curry.
+It’s been a longtime fixture of The Charlottesville 29.

 What to Order

-The rotating selection of ten soups changes often, but a few staples are always available, including the signature Spicy Senegalese Peanut Tofu, Lamb Curry, Tomato Basil, and Miso.
+The rotating selection of soups changes often, but a few staples are always available, including the signature Spicy Senegalese Peanut Tofu, Lamb Curry, Tomato Basil, and Miso.
 All come with a fresh roll from Albemarle Baking Company.
 There is also a long list of sandwiches and salads.
 Below are our favorite items, owner’s picks, and appearances in Five Finds on Friday, where a chef or personality has named a Rev Soup dish one of the best in town.

 - Lamb Curry